 Thomas Friedman’s best-selling book The World Is Flat: A Brief History of the Twenty-first Century showed that digital outsourcing came of age in the confluence of cheap global infrastructure and Y2K.
 Twenty years on and the level of sophistication, creativity and interaction possible is much higher than it was.

-Indeed, outsourcing has come a long way since the early days of where typically IT work was undertaken offshore and call centres were set up.
+Indeed, outsourcing has come a long way since the early days of where typically IT work was undertaken offshore and call centers were set up.
 Nowadays, technology enables better communication and enhanced collaboration that just wasn’t available in the early days of offshoring.
 From giants like Microsoft, Google and IBM to early-stage startups…everyone’s involved in offshore outsourcing.
 If these global brands and competitors are outsourcing, why aren’t you?

 It’s likely a number of your closest competitors are also outsourcing, although you might not be aware of it.
 According to the ‘State of the Market for Offshore Creative Production’ report by TKM Consultants, 53% of agencies had partners in India last year.
 India is one of the largest outsourcing markets in the world.
 The time zone is a distinct advantage and many offshore partners work 24/7, as is the huge graduate and English-speaking talent pool.
 After the US, India is the second-largest English-speaking country in the world.